Mining Intelligence and News

 Summary:

-The coal reserves reported by Corsa are bituminous coals.
+The coal reserves are bituminous coals.
 The primary coal-bearing formations on the properties are Carboniferous in age, being in the Pennsylvanian system, which includes the Monongahela, Conemaugh, Allegheny, and Pottsville groups.
 The average mineable seam thickness for coal horizons in these formations ranges from 1 foot to over 6 feet.
 The coal seams are generally continuous and non-complex but may vary in thickness and may also be locally absent.
 Seams retain normal stratigraphic sequence throughout the properties and no evidence has been observed that seams have been modified from pre-deformational thicknesses.

 Mineralization